 Bull markets can create a wealth effect.
 People feel more confident as their investment portfolios rise in value.
-They spend more on nonessential and big-ticket items, such as homes and cars.
+They spend more on big-ticket items, such as homes and cars.
 Conversely, falling stock prices create a reverse wealth effect.
 Falling portfolio values can create uncertainty about the future of the economy.
 People hold back on their spending, especially on nonessential items.
 This slows down economic growth because consumer spending is a key component of the gross domestic product.

 Stock prices can affect business investments.
 Businesses are likely to make capital investments when they feel that these investments will lead to rising market values, such as during rising or bull markets.
 Management has more operational flexibility if sustained stock price increases lead to increased consumer spending.
 Merger and acquisition activity tends to increase during bull markets because companies can use stock as currency.
 Initial public offerings increase as new companies take advantage of market optimism to raise capital.
 Bear markets have the opposite effect.
 Businesses become less confident about investing in new infrastructure projects or expansion plans.
 Merger activity slows down, as does the number of new company listings.
 This reduction in business investment activity slows down the economy.